mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Introduction

 *C/C++* is used widely for high-performance computing.
 Mastering pointers is an important step in writing efficient code.
-Here, I  mention the most useful characteristics of pointers with examples.
+In this post, I  mention the most useful characteristics of raw pointers with examples.

-I call them here pointers but nowadays they are called raw pointers to separate them from smart pointers: unique, shared and weak pointers.
-I wrote on unique pointers [here](https://iamsorush.com/posts/unique-pointers-cpp/).
+Here I focus only on raw pointers and assume the code we are working with doesn't allow smart pointers ([unique](https://iamsorush.com/posts/unique-pointers-cpp/), [shared](https://iamsorush.com/posts/shared-pointer-cpp/) and weak pointers).